Daniel-Carpenter/Coding-Resources/SQL/README.md

 -- Create a index called uid
 CREATE INDEX uid

--- FOR the table 'criminals' and the column 'pid'
+-- For the table 'dataTable' and the column 'pid'
-ON criminals (pid)
+ON dataTable (pid)
 ```